<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=837991447379849&amp;ev=PageView&amp;noscript=1">

 A better practice is to set a minimum order price for people to qualify for same-day delivery.
 In doing so, you’ll raise the average order value for your company.
 (And as a result, your revenue.)

-How Same-Day Delivery Works?
+How Does Same-Day Delivery Work?

 Now it’s time to learn how same-day delivery actually works.